 - Off-the-wall — Unusual questions can provide insight into a candidate's personality and communication style.
 Example: “If you could travel to any point in history, which time would you choose?”

-DON’T go totally off-the-wall.
-Limit yourself to one oddball question per interview — and don’t feel like you need to include them at all if they don’t fit your workplace culture.
+4. DON’T go totally off-the-wall.
+Limit yourself to one oddball question per interview — and don’t feel like you need to include one at all if it doesn't fit your workplace culture.